 About the Contributors

 Dr. Basselin taught at multiple colleges throughout the Chicago area before coming to DTS in 2013.
-With research interests in theology of disability and weakness, as well as the interaction between theology, culture, and literature, he is well suited for his role in the Department of Media Arts and Worship.
+With research interests in theology of disability and weakness, as well as the interaction between theology, culture, and literature, he served as the Assistant Professor role in the Department of Media Arts and Worship and was also the director of the Media Arts apprenticeship program at DTS.
 He is on the editorial board for Christian Scholar’s Review.
-Dr. Basselin also serves as the director of the Media Arts apprenticeship program at DTS and enjoys collaborating with his students.
 He and his wife, Robin, have four children and enjoy road trips and camping.